 We are committed to providing a high quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

 If you have a complaint about our delivery of legal services to you or a bill for our services, then you must raise that complaint within twelve (12) months of matter of which you wish to complain.

 Please contact Mr Simon R B Stell, our Managing Partner.

 One St James Business Park,

 What will happen next?

 We will send you a letter acknowledging your complaint and asking you to confirm or explain the details set out.
-You can expect to receive our letter within three days of us receiving your complaint.
+You can expect to receive our letter within three days (Date One) of us receiving your complaint.